Nigerians win UK court OK to sue Shell over oil spills

 Shell has blamed sabotage for oil spills.
 It said in its annual report published last March that SPDC, which produces around 1 million barrels of oil per day, saw crude oil spills caused by theft or pipeline sabotage surge by 41% in 2019.

+Shell CEO Ben van Beurden said last week that the firm would take "another hard look at its onshore oil operations" in the west African country.

-The ruling is the second loss for Shell this year regarding claims against its Nigerian operations.
+The ruling is the second judgement against Shell this year regarding claims against its Nigerian operations.
 In a landmark Dutch ruling two weeks ago, an appeals court held Shell responsible for multiple oil pipeline leaks in the Niger Delta and ordered it to pay unspecified damages to farmers, in a victory for environmentalists.

+Leigh Day said that the amount of compensation sought would be quantified as the case enters the trial stage.

+In 2015, Shell agreed to pay out 55 million pounds ($83.4 million) to the Bodo community in Nigeria in compensation for two oil spills, which was the largest ever out-of-court settlement relating to Nigerian oil spills.